Classification of Two Dimensional Topological Crystalline Superconductors and Majorana Bound States at Disclinations: Proof that the stable classification of TCS is complete

 \section{Proof that the stable classification of TCS is complete}

-In this appendix we complete the proof we delayed from Sec. \ref{sec:algebraicclassification}.
-First, consider two such Hamiltonians $H_0$ and $H_1$ with the same $\chi^{(n)}$.
+In this Appendix we complete the proof we delayed from Sec. \ref{sec:algebraicclassification}.
+First, consider two Hamiltonians $H_0$ and $H_1$ with the same $\chi^{(n)}$.
 We can match their rotation eigen-spectra $\{\#\Pi^{(n)}_p\}$ and second-descendant invariants $\mu(\Gamma)$ simply by the addition of trivial bands.
-Next, the energy spectrum $H_0$ and $H_1$ can be flattened to take away dispersion $E_m({\bf k})=\pm1$.
+Next, the energy spectrum of $H_0$ and $H_1$ can be flattened to take away any dispersion, i.e. $E_m({\bf k})=\pm1$.
 Our aim then is to deform $H_0({\bf k})$ into $H_1({\bf k})$ over all values of ${\bf k}$ in the fundamental domain of the Brillouin zone (gray zones in Fig.~\ref{fig:Brillouin_zones}), and rotation symmetry will guarantee that this deformation applies for values of ${\bf k}$ over the entire Brillouin zone.
-For demonstration we choose a $C_4$ symmetric system with fundamental domain being a square.
+For demonstration we choose a $C_4$ symmetric system with the fundamental domain being a square.
 A deformation is equivalent to a Hamiltonian $H_s({\bf k})$ defined on the cube in Fig.~\ref{fig:deformationcube} with fixed boundary Hamiltonians $H_0({\bf k})$ and $H_1({\bf k})$.

-To prove the existence of a continuous deformation, one proceeds by showing there is no obstruction to a continuous interpolation in the cube in Fig.~\ref{fig:deformationcube} starting with the edges, then the faces, and finally the full volume. (i) At a symmetry momentum $\Pi$, the Hamiltonians can be deformed into each other as the rotation representations and the second-descendant invariants for $H_0(\Pi)$ and $H_1(\Pi)$ are identical.
-And there is a deformation $H_s(\Pi)$ along the edges of the cube.
+To prove the existence of a continuous deformation, one proceeds by showing that there is no obstruction to a continuous interpolation in the cube in Fig.~\ref{fig:deformationcube} starting with the edges, then the faces, and finally the full volume.

+(i) At a point in momentum space ${\bf \Pi}$ that remains invariant under rotation, the Hamiltonians can be deformed into each other as the rotation representations and the second-descendant invariants for $H_0({\bf \Pi})$ and $H_1({\bf \Pi})$ are identical.
+Therefore, there is a deformation $H_s({\bf \Pi})$ along the edges of the cube.